hanno-meister/synalinks/docs/Code Examples/Basics/Training Programs.md

 ::: synalinks.src.datasets.gsm8k.NumericalAnswerWithThinking

 Now we can dive into the code used for this benchmark.
 In this example, we are going to use a small distilled model that can run locally.
 Training an LM application involves numerous calls to LMs, and it is better to experiment with small models.
-We are also proving that, despite what most people think, small models, when trained, can easily compete with their larger counterparts.
+We are also proving that, despite what most people think, small models, when trained, can compete with their larger counterparts.
 This makes Synalinks a framework of choice if you want to reduce the costs of your LM applications.

 In production settings, this means that you can use smaller and more cost-effective models from your preferred provider while enhancing their accuracy with Synalinks.
 This is also a good way to fight model obsolescence, as many proprietary providers degrade the performance of their models over time to make people switch to newer/more costly models.